 You want your grinder to sense how much pressure it should exert based on what kind of bean is in there; if you try to force too much pressure into one grinder setting, your coffee may end up either under-or over-ground as a result.

 Different brands of burr grinders will handle multi-bean environments slightly differently, so do some research beforehand and find out what works best with your equipment!
-Also, note that electric burr grinders tend to perform better with multiple types of beans than manual grinders will.
+Also, electric burr grinders tend to perform better with multiple types of beans than manual grinders.

 8. Choose a grinder based on what you grind most often